hylang/hy/docs/api.rst

    ``require`` is used to import macros and reader macros from one or more given modules.
 It allows parameters in all the same formats as ``import``.
-   ``require`` imports each named module and then makes each requested macro available in the current module.
+   ``require`` imports each named module and then makes each requested macro available in the current module, or in the current local scope if called locally (using the same notion of locality as :hy:func:`defmacro`).

    The following are all equivalent ways to call a macro named ``foo`` in the module ``mymodule``.